 Meet our campaign stars

 At Macmillan we believe that age is just a number, not an excuse to treat older people differently.
-That’s why we’re running the Age Old Excuse campaign calling for all older people with cancer to get the treatment that’s right for them.
+That’s why we ran the Age Old Excuse campaign calling for all older people with cancer to get the treatment that’s right for them.
 Here, the stars of our campaign tell their stories.
-Support people like them by joining our campaign.

 Ena Mallett, 80, is a 7th Dan ju-jitsu practitioner and teaches martial arts classes.
 In the video below, Ena describes why she thinks age is just a number.

 As the All Party Parliamentary Group on Breast Cancer raises the issue of sub-standard care for older women with breast cancer, it’s even clearer that things need to change.

 Our Age Old Excuse campaign was all about making this happen.
 We called for:

 Older people to be offered treatment and care based on their fitness rather than their age.

 Services to be made accessible to meet the needs of older people.